Britain First: History

-Britain First owes much of its influence to the rise of social media and the hesitation of companies to regulate speech within their platforms.
+Britain First owes much of its influence to the rise of social media.
 When Facebook was initially pressed on the matter of allowing Britain First on its platform, it simply stated, "Facebook is used by parties and supporters of many political persuasions to campaign for issues they feel passionately about."

 In November 2015, Britain First claimed that its Facebook page had over a million "likes", more than any other British political party or the British Prime Minister, David Cameron.
 At the end of November, Facebook briefly closed the Britain First page for breaching its community guidelines.
 The group also had to remove two photos published without permission.
 It later called Facebook "fascist".
 By October 2017, it had 2 million Facebook followers.

 Despite the initial unwillingness to regulate Britain First and similar movements, public pressure continued to mount.
 In December 2017, Twitter suspended the accounts of Britain First and its leaders Golding and Fransen, after revising its rules on hate speech.
 When asked, Twitter declined to comment, citing privacy and security reasons.
 In March 2018, Britain First was banned from Facebook, which said it broke community guidelines and was designed to incite racial hatred.
 In its official statement on the matter, Facebook stated that this was due to "repeatedly posted content designed to incite animosity and hatred against minority groups".
 This was received very positively among many across the political spectrum.
 In a statement, the Mayor of London, Sadiq Khan said, "Britain First is a vile and hate-fuelled group whose sole purpose is to sow division.
 Their sick intentions to incite hatred within our society via social media are reprehensible, and Facebook’s decision to remove their content is welcome."

 In January 2019, after a period in prison for religiously aggravated harassment, Jayda Fransen stepped down from her position as deputy leader and left the party completely.